will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 Transactions are a core feature of databases, but not of most mainstream programming languages.
 <!-- Transactions are a defining feature of databases,  -->
-Thus, many approaches to transactional programming were often developed in a lineage somewhat distinct from the programming languages community.
+Thus, many approaches to transactional programming often developed in a lineage somewhat distinct from the programming languages community.
  <!-- Similarly, transactional programming is traditionally not a common feature of most mainstream programming languages, whereas for databases it has been more or less assumed as table stakes.  -->
  This has led to a diverse set of transactional programming models, with many system or domain-specific approaches.
  We can examine a variety of these models that exist in practice, looking both at the different underlying programming models and also the dominant transactional systems that introduced them.